BenShelton/library-api/docs/core/classes/src.publication.md

 ▸ **getImages**(`date`): `Promise`<[ImageDTO](../interfaces/types_dto.imagedto.md)[]\>

-Retrieves all the images for a particular date from the publication.
+Retrieves all the images for a particular date stored within the publication itself.
 As a publication includes multiple articles this chooses the one for that day and only returns the relevant images.

+If you also want images from related articles use [getRelatedPublications](src.publication.md#getrelatedpublications).

 **`todo`** Validate date.